Looking for new SEO trends to follow for 2022?

 - Use structured data like recipe markup, product markup etc to enable display of badges for your images in Google image results.
 These badges will contain more information and will improve CTR of your images.

-Resources to optimize for voice search & image SEO in 2019:
+Resources to optimize for voice search & image SEO:

 5) Optimize For Google’s Mobile-first Index

-Another important SEO trend for 2019 (that actually began in late 2018) is Google’s shifting to mobile-first index.
+Another important SEO advice (that actually began in late 2018) is Google’s shifting to mobile-first index.

 If you’re someone who’s active in maintaining their blogs, you’d remember receiving an email in the recent couple of months about Google enabling mobile-first indexing for your site.